 Because of individual factors, not everyone will achieve the same results from Eyelid Surgery.
-Dr. Grace will select the surgical technique that he feels will obtain the best outcome for you.
+Dr. Grace or Dr. Tutino will select the surgical technique that he feels will obtain the best outcome for you.

 Upper Eyelids: For Upper Eyelid Surgery, generally an incision is hidden within the natural fold of the upper eyelid and extends slightly beyond the outside corner into the laugh lines or other existing creases.
 Through this incision, excess skin and fatty tissue are removed.
 Because the incision follows the natural contour of the upper eyelid, it will be well camouflaged when healed.

 Lower Eyelids: For Lower Eyelid Surgery, often an incision is hidden just below the lower lashes.
 Through this incision, excess skin, muscle and fat are removed, or fat may be redistributed to eliminate puffiness or bulges.
 Other adjustments to correct special problems such as muscle laxity may be performed.
 As in Upper Eyelid Surgery, the incision is well camouflaged by natural creases.